poonithg/aws-terra/README.md

-# aws-terra
-Details in separate branches

-# s3-backend
-The s3-backend branch is for creating a remote state backend in S3 bucket & DynamoDB.

-# vpc
+# AWS INFRA WITH TWO SUBNETS IN ONE VPC

+The infrastructure contains one VPC.
-The vpc branch is for creating a vpc with two subnets (private & public).
-We have 1 server in each subnet.
+This VPC contains two subnets (public & private).

+We also have one server in each subnet.
+Each server is attached with a security group.

+The private instance will have a static IP using aws network interface.